Huang Tien-mu: Early life and education

 Huang Tien-mu is also known as Thomas Huang.
-He obtained a bachelor's degree in banking and finance from National Chengchi University in 1980, master's degree in law from National Sun Yat-sen University (NSYSU) in 1984 and doctoral degree in public administration from the University of Southern California in the United States in 1993.
-His doctoral dissertation was titled Privatizing public enterprises in developing countries: The case of Taiwan's government-owned banks.
+He earned a bachelor's degree in banking and finance from National Chengchi University in 1980, a master's degree from National Sun Yat-sen University (NSYSU) in 1984, and his Ph.D. in public administration from the University of Southern California in the United States in 1993.
+His doctoral dissertation was titled, "Privatizing public enterprises in developing countries: The case of Taiwan's government-owned banks".